cjacker/enjoy/README.md

 `-h` : to show help message.

+For more than one joysticks:

+You may need to create multiple config files under `~/.config` and launch multiple `enjoy` instance.

 ## Default configuration
 Since I am a heavy user of i3wm, the default configuration for DevTerm set to: